 Another quick indication as to whether a venue holds true potential is the welcome one receives.
 Nobody expects a red carpet to be unfurled but a friendly greeting, clear sign-posting and short queues make for a good start, as does a place to store luggage.

 All the while organisers should be evaluating what can be improved come their big day.
 Would further staff be required?
 Moreover, would they be provided on request?
+Is that large conference room advertised, large enough?

 Of paramount importance however is that aforementioned welcome.
 Consider this, if employees appear stand-offish during what is essentially a test run in which they should be hoping to win business, the likelihood is their indifference will worsen once payment is secured.